 Contextual search allows you to group these phrases into two separate insight categories based on their meaning, helping your contact center better understand what’s happening in its conversations.
 It also allows you to build categories without adding every possible phrase variation manually.
 Instead, you can train the platform on a small set of example phrases, and it will use machine learning to find more examples of phrases that are likely to fit in the same category.
 You can then select whether you want to include or exclude those expanded phrases, giving the model more data and increasing its accuracy.

-Contextual search uncovers insights you can act on
+How does contextual search uncover insights you can act on?

 While no method guarantees 100% accuracy, contextual search is significantly more accurate than keyword spotting–and requires much less manual work to start using.
 If you’re using Creovai, you also benefit from access to hundreds of pre-built categories based on over a decade of customer experience research.
 This enables you to identify meaningful conversation insights as soon as the platform analyzes customer interactions.